talwrii/ffmpeg-cookbook/README.md

 ffplay -f lavfi -i 'color=white:100x100'
 ```

-We output a video with solid colour witj a colour of `white` and `size` of `100x100`.
+We output a video with solid colour with a colour of `white` and `size` of `100x100`.
 We can omit both parameter names since the first parameter is `color` and the second is `size`.

 Here is some of the output from `ffmpeg --help filter=color`.
 Notice the order of parameters and the fact that some parameters have aliases which do not form part of the parameter order.